dzichonka/reveal.js/methodology.md

 analysis, design, implementation, testing, and delivery.
 Step by step — no going back. 🛤️

-On the right — in the Agile approach, we go through all these stages again and again in small cycles. 🔁 In every iteration, we analyze, design, build, test, and deliver a working piece.
+On the right — in the Flexible (Agile) approach, we go through all these stages again and again in small cycles. 🔁 In every iteration, we analyze, design, build, test, and deliver a working piece.

-It’s like making a cake layer by layer 🎂 instead of baking the whole wedding cake at once!
-You can taste it earlier — and fix it if it’s too salty 😄

 ![classic vs flexible metodology](./assets/img/w-a.png)